Pollination management

-Pollination management is the horticultural practices that accomplish or enhance pollination of a crop, to improve yield or quality, by understanding of the particular crop's pollination needs, and by knowledgeable management of pollenizers, pollinators, and pollination conditions.
+Pollination management is the horticultural practice that accomplishes or enhances pollination of a crop, to improve yield or quality, by understanding of the particular crop's pollination needs, and by knowledgeable management of pollenizers, pollinators, and pollination conditions.

-While people think first of the European honey bee when pollination comes up, in fact there are many different means of pollination management that are used, both other insects and other mechanisms.
-There are other insects commercially available that are more efficient, like the blue orchard bee for fruit and nut trees, local bumblebees better specialized for some other crops, hand pollination that is essential for production of hybrid seeds and some greenhouse situations, and even pollination machines.
+While people think first of the European honey bee when pollination comes up, in fact many different means of pollination management are used, both other insects and other mechanisms.
+Other insects are commercially available that are more efficient, like the blue orchard bee for fruit and nut trees; local bumblebees better specialized for some other crops; hand pollination that is essential for production of hybrid seeds and some greenhouse situations; and even pollination machines.

 Pollinator decline

 With the decline of both wild and domestic pollinator populations, pollination management is becoming an increasingly important part of horticulture.
 Factors that cause the loss of pollinators include pesticide misuse, unprofitability of beekeeping for honey, rapid transfer of pests and diseases to new areas of the globe, urban/suburban development, changing crop patterns, clearcut logging (particularly when mixed forests are replaced by monoculture pine), clearing of hedgerows and other wild areas, bad diet because of loss of floral biodiversity, and a loss of nectar corridors for migratory pollinators.
 With the declining habitat and resources available to sustain bee populations, populations are declining.